department-of-veterans-affairs/va-mobile-app/VAMobile/ios/Pods/FlipperKit/README.md

 </p>

 <p align="center">
-  Flipper (formerly Sonar) is a platform for debugging mobile apps on iOS and Android and JS apps in your browser or in Node.js.
+  Flipper (formerly Sonar) is a platform for debugging mobile apps on iOS and Android and, recently, even JS apps in your browser or in Node.js.
 Visualize, inspect, and control your apps from a simple desktop interface.
 Use Flipper as is or extend it using the plugin API.
 </p>

 ![Flipper](website/static/img/inspector.png)